ScorpionesLabs/MSSqlPwner/README.md

 The tool starts with recursive enumeration on linked servers and gather all the possible chains.

-Also, the MSSqlPwner tool can be used for NTLM relay capabilities, utilizing functions such as xp_dirtree, xp_subdirs, xp_fileexist, and command execution.
+Also, the MSSqlPwner tool can be used for NTLM relay capabilities, utilizing functions such as `xp_dirtree`, `xp_subdirs`, `xp_fileexist`, and command execution.

-Also, this tool provide opportunities for lateral movement assessments and exploration of linked servers.
+This tool provide opportunities for lateral movement assessments and exploration of linked servers.
 For example, if the current session does not have administrative privileges, the tool will try to find a chain to escalates its own privileges used linked server.

 If the local server does not have permission to execute certain operations, the tool can find a chain to enable execution.